-As discussed in Section 2.7.2, a number of respondents noted that the evaluation of path projects did not specifically consider the percentage of heavy vehicles, but rather only the general type of road (Criteria 9 of the ATSC).
-This is an entirely valid observation, as many lower order roads - which would otherwise be considered 'safer' (relatively) for pedestrians and bicycle riders - have seen heavy vehicle volumes increase over time (in some cases unusually high for an urban/residential setting).
+As discussed in Section 2.7.2, a number of respondents noted that the evaluation of path projects did not specifically consider the percentage of heavy vehicles, but rather only the general type of road (Criteria 10 of the ATSC).
+This is an entirely valid observations, as many lower order roads - which would otherwise be considered 'safe' for pedestrians and bike riders - have seen heavy vehicle volumes increase over time.
+It is of course also the case that many of the roads which are now seen as providing active transport potential already have a high percentage of heavy vehicles.

-As such, the maximum 4 points (applicable under Criteria 9 of the ATSC) will now be provided for those roads with an unusually high Heavy Vehicle Volume.
-In a primarily residential/urban setting, where pedestrians and bicycle riders should be able to move around safely, a high heavy vehicle volume would generally be considered as being more than 5% of total volumes, but this is also sensitive to the type and size of heavy vehicles; whether the movements are local or through traffic; and - particularly in regard to local roads - whether the heavy vehicle volume is disproportionate to total volumes, even if the total volumes are relative minor.
+As such, an additional 4 points will now be provided for roads with a high percentage of heavy vehicle trips under Criteria #9 of the ATSC.
+A high heavy vehicle volume would generally be considered as being more than 15% of total volumes, but this will also take into account the type of heavy vehicles, and - particularly in regard to local roads - whether the heavy vehicle volume is disproportionate to total volumes, even in total volumes are relative minor.